trufflesuite/trufflesuite.com/src/guides/ethereum-overview/index.md

 Modern shared databases use techniques to minimize this corruption.
 Some of these overlap with blockchains.
 Depending on the shared database system, it may feature:

 - **Immutability**: Rather than overwriting old data, a new copy is created with the old data retained as a historical record.
 This record can be accessed to prove a piece of data existed at a certain time.
 - **Consensus**: For a database to be shared, all parties must agree on its contents.
-There are various methods of reaching consensus, one of which (proof-of-work) will be discussed below.
+There are various methods of reaching consensus, two of which, **proof-of-work** and **proof-of-stake** will be discussed below.

 Blockchains use these and take them a step further, solving the problem of trust.